Cancer Services

 • Infertility

-Short-term risks and side effects of bone marrow transplant
+Short-term risks and side effects of bone marrow transplants can include:

 • Mouth sores and sore throat